Google Ads for Pest Control Companies Australia | MarketInc

 Remarketing and RLSA

-Re-engage property owners comparing termite treatment quotes over multiple weeks
+Re-engage property owners comparing termite quotes and commercial pest contracts over multiple weeks

-Termite inspections and treatment programs have decision cycles of one to four weeks.
+Termite programs and commercial contracts have decision cycles of one to four weeks.
 Property owners often request two or three quotes before committing to a job worth A$3,000 to A$12,000.
-RLSA raises your bid when a returning visitor searches again during the comparison phase, keeping your business front of mind through that window.
+RLSA raises your bid when a returning visitor searches again through that window, keeping your pest control company front of mind through the comparison phase.
 Commercial contract prospects searching across multiple sessions get the same treatment, with display remarketing reinforcing your brand between visits.

 RLSA bid uplift Display remarketing Audience segmentation Frequency capping